smoeding/puppet-openssl/REFERENCE.md

 removed if the parameter value is `false`.
 This is mostly useful for CA certificates to establish a proper trust chain.

-On Debian based distributions this is done by creating a symbolic link pointing to the certificate file using the certificate hash as name.
+On Debian based distributions this depends on the `openssl` class parameter `use_ca_certificates`.
+If the parameter is `false` (the default) then it is done by creating a symbolic link pointing to the certificate file using the certificate hash as name.
+If the `use_ca_certificates` parameter is `true` then the trust is managed by the `ca-certificates` package.
+In this case the certificate is installed in `/usr/local/share/ca-certificates` using a `.crt` extension.
+The certificate hashes are created by the `update-ca-certificates` script which is called automatically by `openssl::cert`.

 On RedHat based distributions the certificate is added to the system-wide NSS database in `/etc/pki/nssdb`.
 The `certutil` binary is required for